Signed in as:

 Randal looked up to the stars, “Fine,” he said then bellowed, “Tom Zombie!”

+After long fearful moments Steve finally laughed.
+“You guys are such pansies!” he said smirking.
 The tension broke and the group followed in kind.
 John and Randal clapped their hands together; Steve gave Randal a friendly slap on the cheek as Randal smiled and nodded.
 Josh poked his little head out from his blanket and even the girls began to chuckle nervously.

-It didn’t take long for the group to forget what they had done and begin talking about other less consequential things.
+“It’s just a silly story,” Steve said.
+It didn’t take long for the group to forget what they had indeed done.

-In fact, not months before, a cabin just over the next hill from where they camped, had burned to the ground.
+What they couldn’t know, because the knowledge had been lost in legend, was that, though it was true that Tom Zombie couldn’t awaken to sow his wraith upon them, the curse would awaken the nearest dead.
+Not months before, a cabin just over the hill, had burned to the ground.
 Most of the poor family who had lived there had been burned to ash, but two, a mother and her teenage son, had made it out only to die in the leaves and mud outside.
 Their bones and rotting flesh had all but been taken by hungry animals and carrion worms.
-Enough remained however to hear the ringing of the bell and a relentless call back to the land of the living.
+Enough remained however to hear the ringing of the bell and a relentless tug, back to the land of the living.

 The kids laughed around their fire, whimsical in their disregard for the evil they had awakened.
 It was Steve who heard the shambling first; mixed with the wind and the crackling fire.
 When he said “Quiet!” to the group they thought it another joke and just laughed louder.